oracle/odpi/doc/src/functions/dpiObject.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **obj** [IN] -- the object from which the attribute is to be retrieved.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **attr** [IN] -- the attribute which is to be retrieved.
 The attribute must belong to the same type as the object; otherwise, an error is returned.

     **nativeTypeNum** [IN] -- the native type of the data that is to be retrieved.
 It should be one of the values from the enumeration :ref:`dpiNativeTypeNum<dpiNativeTypeNum>`.

     **value** [IN/OUT] -- a pointer to a :ref:`dpiData<dpiData>` structure